 One simple recipe is all you need to bake four types of bread, each one hearty, wholesome, and delicious.
+This rye bread recipe won't disappoint.
 See our Classic White Bread how-to for step-by-step photos.

 Sprinkle yeast over 1/2 cup water.
 Add 2 teaspoons honey.
 Whisk until yeast dissolves.
 Let stand until foamy, about 5 minutes.
 Transfer to the bowl of a mixer fitted with the paddle or dough-hook attachment.
 Add butter and remaining 1 3/4 cups water and 3 tablespoons honey.
 Whisk flour with salt; add 3 cups to yeast.
 Mix on low speed until smooth.
 Mix in 2 tablespoons caraway seeds.
 Add remaining 4 cups flour, 1 cup at a time, mixing until dough comes away from sides of bowl and forms a ragged, slightly sticky ball.
 Butter a large bowl.

 Knead dough on a floured surface until smooth and elastic but still slightly tacky, about 5 minutes.
 Shape into a ball.
 Transfer to prepared bowl; cover with plastic wrap.

 Let dough stand in a warm place until it doubles in volume (it should not spring back when pressed), about 1 hour.
 Butter two 4 1/2-by-8 1/2-inch loaf pans.
 Punch down dough; divide in half.